vwipz/ps-ps-ps-ps/README.md

 # ps-ps-ps-ps

-Scrape shelter webpage to find kitten for adoption
+Scrape shelter webpage to find kitty for adoption